lsteiner9/ScaleScroller/docs/persona/persona2.md

     * Wants to spend all of the lesson time playing instead of talking so much.

-    * Wants to do everything her father does
+    * Wants to do everything her father does.

 * Frustrations: